staudenmeir/dusk-updater/README.md

     php artisan dusk:update

+By default, you receive the latest ChromeDriver release.

+You can also specify the major Chrome/Chromium version you are using:

+     php artisan dusk:update 64

-You can also specify the desired ChromeDriver version:
+Or you directly specify the desired ChromeDriver version:

      php artisan dusk:update 2.37